davidomarf/talks/essay.md

 This article was only focused in producing digital images, but the principles about knowing your basic tools, and the methods to abstract and produce ideas, are still valid in other types of generative art:

-- Musikalisches Würfelspiel, using dices to produce music from precomposed options.

-- Algorithmic composition, to produce music.

-Some ideas that are strongly used in one type of generative art, could be used in digital images as well.